 \begin{Figure}

 {Evolution of $\mathrm{CH_{4}}$ concentration in a 5-second continuous measurement at the burner base ($z=1$\,mm) for an equivalence ratio of $\gamma = 0.7$.
 The chosen 13-tooth configuration was used and the complete measurement was analyzed in small intervals of 0.025\,s.
-The inset shows the corresponding FFT, where the zero-frequency component has been removed.} \end{Figure}
+Inset (i) shows the Allan deviation plot demonstrating the ideal noise scaling of the system over the relevant integration times.
+Inset (ii) shows the FFT of the concentration evolution, where the zero-frequency component has been removed.} \end{Figure}

-The $\mathrm{CH_{4}}$ concentration was then determined by fitting a theoretical absorption spectrum, generated using the HITEMP database, to the measured optical transmission spectrum.
-The fit was performed using the Nelder-Mead algorithm \cite{comjnl}, which minimized the mean absolute difference between the two spectra (simulated and measured).

-The detection limit was determined by recording a 1\,s baseline spectrum with an empty optical path.
-This measurement was segmented into ten 100\,ms intervals to calculate the amplitude standard deviation per comb tooth.
-After normalizing to a 1\,s integration time (scaling by $\sqrt{10}$) and averaging across the spectrum, we obtained a mean standard deviation of $9.55\times 10^{-4}$, which corresponds to a detection limit of 1.1\,ppm for a 1\,m path length.

-To validate the one-second integration time regarding flame stability, we conducted 5-second measurements at $z=1$\,mm and $z=22$\,mm above the burner base for $\gamma$ values ranging from 0.7 to 1.5.
-These data were segmented into 100, 50, and 25\,ms intervals to illustrate the time-resolved concentration evolution (example in \textbf{Figure \ref{fig:time-evolution}}).
-Subsequent FFT analysis consistently identified two primary oscillatory components of comparable amplitude: a low-frequency mode near 1\,Hz and a higher-frequency oscillation at approximately 8--9\,Hz (inset of \textbf{Figure \ref{fig:time-evolution}}).

 The stabilization of flat flames over a porous plug burner is known to exhibit unstable characteristics under certain operating conditions \cite{MISLAVSKII2021111638, nie2025pulsationburnerstabilizedch4o2flames}.
 Specifically, when the equivalence ratio is fixed, a decrease in the mass flow rate causes the flame to stabilize closer to the burner surface.
 This smaller standoff distance enhances heat losses, leading to a significant reduction in the burned gas temperature.
 This thermal effect causes the initially steady, planar flame front to lose stability, inducing a self-sustained pulsating regime.
 The frequency of the resulting oscillation is primarily governed by the equivalence ratio and the incoming flow rate.